 To see a list of the past presidents/Board chairs of the MPMA, click here.

 Since 1955 we have been the leading voice of the precision manufacturing industry in Minnesota.
 We drive success in precision manufacturing by being leaders in our industry and bringing about changes that improve manufacturing.

 To Drive Success in Minnesota Precision Manufacturing by Strengthening the Skilled Workforce.

-Free Listing in Precision Manufacturing Journal magazine
+Business Listing in Precision Manufacturing Journal magazine